 The region has a rich folk heritage.
 It is also the origin of two epics, 'Ramayana' and 'Mahabharata' and the classical dance form of Kathak.

-The cuisine of the region is known throughout the country.
-The popular snacks of chaat (Indian crackers/biscuits with spicy sauce/curd), samosa (fried or baked pastry with savory filling), and pakora (a fried snack), all originate from Uttar Pradesh.
+The popular snacks chaat (Indian crackers/biscuits with spicy sauce/curd), samosa (fried or baked pastry with savory filling), and pakora (a fried snack), all originate from Uttar Pradesh.
 Well known dishes include kebabs, dum biryani (a mixed rice dish) and various mutton dishes.
 Some of the popular desserts in the region include Sheer Qorma (vermicelli pudding with dates), Ghevar, Gulab jamun (a milk-solids based dessert), Kheer (rice pudding), and Ras malai (balls of paneer soaked in sweetened cream).

 Uttar Pradesh has a humid subtropical climate with hot summers with temperature around 50 °C (122 °F), and cold winters 0 °C (32°F).
 Monsoon season is between June and September.